hildebrandtlab/BiochemicalAlgorithms.jl/README.md

 [![Build Status](https://github.com/hildebrandtlab/BiochemicalAlgorithms.jl/actions/workflows/CI.yml/badge.svg?branch=develop)](https://github.com/hildebrandtlab/BiochemicalAlgorithms.jl/actions/workflows/CI.yml?query=branch%3Adevelop)

 BiochemicalAlgorithms.jl is a redesign of the popular [Biochemical Algorithms Library (BALL)](https://github.com/BALL-Project/ball), the largest open source C++-framework of its kind.
 We focused on three main design goals: efficiency, ease of use and rapid application development (RAD).
-Our library provides functionality for file I/O, molecular modelling, molecular mechanics methods, and molecular visualization, and hence can serve as a foundation for developing applications within the Julia ecosystem.
+Our library provides functionality for file I/O, molecular modeling, molecular mechanics methods, and molecular visualization, and hence can serve as a foundation for developing applications within the Julia ecosystem.

 # Installation
 To install BiochemicalAlgorithms, open a Julia REPL, switch to the package mode by pressing `]`, and type